-You can almost guarantee that if you leave him for any longer, he'll have an 'accident' while you're gone.
+You can almost guarantee that if you leave him any longer, he'll have an 'accident' while you're gone.
 You will return to find a little puddle (or parcel!) has suddenly appeared on your best rug!

 Don't set your little boy up to fail.

-Regular input equals regular output, if you see what I mean.
+Regular input equals regular output - if you see what I mean.

 Don't feed your puppy between meals, except for occasional small training treats.

-If you overfeed your Cocker he may need to poop more often.
+If you overfeed your Cocker, he may need to poop more often.

 More to the point, overfeeding produces overweight dogs!

-When potty training a puppy it's best to teach them to do their toilet in the same place in your yard or garden each time.
+When potty training your puppy, it's best to teach him to do his toilet in the same place in your garden each time.

 Choose an area that you're happy for your Cocker Spaniel to use.